AdaCore/why3/doc/api.rst

     formula 1 is: true \/ false

-Let us now build a formula with propositional variables: :math:`A \land B \rightarrow A`.
+Let us now build a formula with propositional variables: ``A /\ B -> A``.
 Propositional variables must be declared first before using them in formulas.
 This is done as follows.

 .. literalinclude:: ../examples/use_api/logic.ml